2 Theories

 To test theories, we should design experiments to test conditions where our theories make “risky” predictions.
 A stronger version of the money-happiness theory might suggest that happiness increases linearly in the logarithm of income (Killingsworth, Kahneman, and Mellers 2023).
 This specific mathematical form for the relationship—as well as the more specific operationalization of money as income—creates opportunities for making much riskier bets about new experiments.
 This kind of case is more akin to betting on a specific number on the roulette wheel: when you win this bet, it is quite surprising!8

 8 Theories are often developed iteratively.
-It’s common to start with a theory that is less precise and hence, that has fewer opportunities for risky tests.
+It’s common to start with a theory that is less precise and, hence, has fewer opportunities for risky tests.
 But by collecting data and testing different alternatives, it’s often possible to refine the theory so that it is more specific and allows riskier tests.
 As we discuss below, formalizing theories using mathematical or computational models is one important route to making more specific predictions and creating riskier tests.

 Testing theoretical predictions also requires precise experimental measurements.
 As we start to measure the precision of our experimental estimates in chapter 6, we’ll see that the more precise our estimate is, the more values are inconsistent with it.
 In this sense, a risky test of a theory requires both a specific prediction and a precise measurement.
 (Imagine spinning the roulette wheel but seeing such a blurry image of the result that you can’t really tell where the ball is.
 Not very useful.)